Quick Answer

 North Cyprus is not suitable for: founders and directors who want to form a Cyprus Ltd and use the Non-Dom structure.
 Anyone who needs EU banking access, SEPA payments, or an EU business address.
 Families needing EU-standard education or EU passport rights.
 Anyone whose tax planning requires recognition under EU, UK, or major international tax treaty frameworks.

-Is North Cyprus the same as the Republic of Cyprus?
+What is the difference between North Cyprus and the Republic of Cyprus?

 No. North Cyprus (TRNC) is a separate jurisdiction under Turkish administration, not recognised by the EU, the Republic of Cyprus, or any country except Turkey.
 The Republic of Cyprus (south) is an EU member state.
 Living in North Cyprus does not give access to EU rights, Cyprus Non-Dom status, or Cyprus double tax treaties.